 kitne armaan jagati hai tumhe kya maalum

-This was one of Sahir Ludhianvi’s nazms used as a sparkling couplet in Pyaasa, (remember Geeta Dutt’s Doo-wop that begins the enchanting Jaane kya tune kahi?) and later as a full song in Phir Subah Hogi.
+This was one of Sahir Ludhianvi’s nazms used as a sparkling couplet in Pyaasa, (remember Geeta Dutt’s recital of these lines that begins the enchanting Jaane kya tune kahi?) and later as a full song in Phir Subah Hogi.
 In both places, it shines and shines!

 (Phir Subah Hogi, 1958) Khayyam / Sahir Ludhianvi / Asha Bhosle and Mukesh

 Think of songs that make you smile from the moment they start playing and long after they have ended, songs that keep humming at the back of your mind even the next day – this song would probably figure somewhere in the list.

 Love-lorn Hindi film music is packed with romantic duets – from treacly sweet to outright mast, from mischievous to conversational, from heart-rending to almost devotional.
 It is somewhat hard to classify this Mukesh-Lata Mangeshkar number.
 I would simply call it innocent.